opitz/moopie/README.md

 If no path or name for the plugin file is given it will be created in the current directory using the folder name of the Moodle installation to extract from.
 If no '.csv.' extension is given it will be created automatically.

 Options:
-	-f <arg> 	: filter path of plugins to be exported by <arg>
+	-f <arg> 	: filter path of plugins to be exported by <arg> <br>
 	-l 			: log extraction details.
-The log is a text file and will be named after the name of the moodle installation location.
+The log is a text file and will be named after the name of the moodle installation location. <br>
-	-v 			: verbose - show extraction details on screen
+	-v 			: verbose - show extraction details on screen <br>

 This script will extract information about all installed plugins from GIT information and stores the result in a CSV file.